frederic-perez/AmE-dictionary/data/dictionary.md

 __box score__
 __box__ _n_ :three::hammer: (soccer) _Kyle fouled Ben in the box._
 __boxcars__ _n_ _My best thorw of the die kept coming back boxcars, deuces, and treys._
+__boy oh boy__ _idiom_ An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
 __boycott__
 __boycott<sup>1</sup>__ _n_ :astonished:
 __boycott<sup>2</sup>__ _n_ :astonished: